RTEMS/rtems-docs/eng/req/howto.rst

 via two asterisk ("**"), code samples via blockquotes ("``"), code blocks (".. code-block:: c") and lists are allowed.
-References to interface items are also allowed, for example "${appl-needs-clock-driver:/name}" and "${../rtems/tasks/create:/name}".
-References to other parts of the documentation are possible, however, they are currently provided by hard-coded tables in :file:`rtemsspec/applconfig.py`.
+References to interface items are also allowed, for example "${appl-needs-clock-driver:/name}" and "${/rtems/task/if/create:/name}".
+References to other parts of the documentation are possible, however, they have to be provided by :file:`spec:/doc/if/*` items.

 Modify an Existing Group
 ^^^^^^^^^^^^^^^^^^^^^^^^